Updating School Facilities

 Upgrades and repairs have been made to our schools in recent years, however, needed improvements and updates remain.
 The District is currently undertaking a Facilities Master Planning process to take stock of the state of our facilities and has identified the need to improve classroom safety, update athletic facilities, repair leaky roofs, and fix unsafe windows.
 Additionally, our middle school does not have a multi-use room, indoor lunch area, or gathering place for students, and Kindergarten classrooms are becoming overcrowded.

-Exploring Local Funding Options that Can’t Be Taken by the State
+measure d: Local Funding that Can’t Be Taken by the State

-Exploring Local Funding Options that Can’t Be Taken by the State![]()
+measure d: Local Funding that Can’t Be Taken by the State

 The State does not provide funding for facilities, meaning local schools cannot maintain quality educational programs without a local funding source.
 That’s why voters in Lafayette and Orinda have recently passed school improvement bond measures to support their schools.
-A similar measure in our community would allow MSD to complete identified improvements and ensure Moraga students can keep pace and are prepared to compete in high school and college.
+Measure D would allow MSD to complete identified improvements and ensure Moraga students can keep pace and are prepared to compete in high school and college.

 Local Funding to Repair & Upgrade Our Schools